apiltamang/tensorflow_rtp_materials/README.md

 -----------------
 We will be using [anaconda](https://docs.continuum.io/anaconda/install) to setup a contained python environment.
 Make sure you download anaconda to your computer.
 Once this is done, you may do the following to install the required packages:

- - conda create -n tensorflow_dlrtp python=3.5 (Creates a new environment)
+ - conda create -n tensorflow_dlrtp python=3 (Creates a new python 3 environment based on latest version (3.6 at moment of writing))
  - source activate tensorflow_dlrtp (Activates the environment)
  - conda install -c conda-forge tensorflow=1.0.0 (Installs tensorflow)
  - conda install jupyter=1.0.0 (Installs Jupyter)